taichi-dev/taichi/docs/export_kernels.rst

     }

-Or, if you need multiple Taichi context within one program:
+Alternatively, if you need multiple Taichi contexts within one program:

 .. code-block:: cpp